cssninjaStudio/apollux/layers/documentation/content/documentation/60.reference/1.base/snack.md

 ::doc-component-demo
 ---
-title: Default snacks
+title: Muted snacks
 demo: '#examples/snack/base.vue'
 ---
-Default snacks are used to display an interactive message to the user.
+Muted snacks are used to display an interactive message to the user.
 They feature a close button that can trigger an action when clicked.
 ::

 ::doc-component-demo